nuts-foundation/nuts-documentation/pages/architecture/flows.rst

 - are the given identities valid?
 - has consent been given?

-The first two can be checked by two API calls on the Nuts node.
+The later two can be checked by two API calls on the Nuts node.
 The return values are nothing more than a yes/no response.
 More details can be found on the API pages:
 :ref:`nuts-consent-store-api`, :ref:`nuts-auth-api` and how to implement it: :ref:`nuts-documentation-authenticate`.
+The two-way TLS connection will be established with vendor specific certificates coming from a CA specified in :ref:`nuts-documentation-architecture-certificates`.

 .. info::